atk4/data/README.md

 #### Q: I do not like to use class `\Atk4\Data\Model` as a parent

 Class `Model` implements a lot of essential functionality.
-As I mentioned before Model is not an Entity, so while iterating through result, no multiple Model instances are created.
 If you need a deeper explanation read my blog post: http://www.agiletoolkit.org/blog/why-should-you-extend-your-entity-class

 #### Q: Agile Data has small community